jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 ##### PsExec

-PsExec is a command-line utility from Microsoft's Sysinternals suite that enables administrators to execute commands/processes on remote Windows systems.
+PsExec is a command-line utility from Microsoft's Sysinternals suite which allows the execution of commands/processes on remote Windows systems.
 It was developed to be a telnet replacement.
-PxExec operates over SMB for authentication, using the provided credentials to run the processes remotely.
+PsExec requires an administrative account on the target machine which is used for the connection.
+PxExec operates over SMB for authentication, using the provided credentials to run the remote processes.
 PsExec provides on command-line interactions unlike Remote Desktop Protocol (RDP), which provides a GUI to a target system.

-PsExec doesn't need to be installed.
-It operates by copying its executable (`psexesvc.exe`) to the target machine's administrative share ( `ADMIN$`), where it installs and runs a service to execute the specified commands.
+PsExec doesn't need to be installed you can just download PSTools from Microsoft and rule the executable.
+PsExec operates by copying its executable (`psexesvc.exe`) to the target machine's administrative share ( `ADMIN$`), where it installs and runs a service to execute the specified commands.
 After execution, PsExec removes the service and the executable from the target system.
+The installation of the service on the remote system to facilitate command execution is why the administrative account is necessary.

 - Link to PsTools Package Download: https://download.sysinternals.com/files/PSTools.zip